 Whilst topo surveys are often requested by architecture firms and property developers, the range of people and organisations that may want a topographical survey conducted is wide.

-And construction companies who have an in-house design team are another common client of a topographical survey provider such as XP Surveys.
+And construction companies that have an in-house design team are another typical client of a topographical survey provider such as XP Surveys.

 This data is presented in a topographic map or CAD drawing, giving professionals a clear, accurate picture of the site.